 Both tanks knocked down the sub and main gates of the last center of the puppet government of Saigon, marking the end of the meaningless war.

-In the Independence palace, you can find the tank “390” displayed next to the “843” which is also a replica.
+You can find the tank “390” in the Independence palace next to the “843,” which is also a replica.
 The originals of these two tanks are kept in the Tank-Armor Museum.

 The Independence Palace has an area of 120,000 square meters (300m x 400m).
 It has different rooms for different purposes.

 The meeting room and banquet room are on the first floor.

 The second floor is the reception home and workplace of the President of the Republic of Vietnam.

 While the third floor is designed to entertain, read, or play cards, the fourth floor is the ballroom for the party.